MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-happened-to-microsoft-r-server.md

 + [Post in our user forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=MicrosoftR)

-## Future of Microsoft R Client
+## The future of Microsoft R Client

-[Microsoft R Client](r-client/what-is-microsoft-r-client.md) has not been rebranded.
-R Client continues as an R-only client for Machine Learning Server and R Server.
+[Microsoft R Client](r-client/what-is-microsoft-r-client.md) was not rebranded and continues as an R-only client for Machine Learning Server and R Server.

-A Python interpreter can also be installed locally along with the custom Python libraries to gain similar functionality with Python for Machine Learning Server.
-[Learn more](something.md).
+A Python interpreter can also be installed locally along with the custom Python libraries to gain similar functionality.
+[Learn more](install/python-libraries-interpreter.md).

 ## Machine Learning at Microsoft

-Read more about some of the machine learning offerings at Microsoft in this article, ["Machine Learning at Microsoft"](something.md).
+Read more about the machine learning offerings at Microsoft in this article, ["Machine Learning at Microsoft"](something.md).